sergei-iliev/ravendb/README.md

 ![Patient CRUD](/screenshots/p_edit.png)

 For any operation we want to perform on RavenDB, we start by obtaining a new Session object from the document store.
 The Session object will contain everything we need to perform any operation necessary.
-It has corresponding methods for Create, Update and Delete document from a collection.
+It implements the Unit of Work pattern and is capable of batching the requests to save expensive remote calls.
+In contrast to a DocumentStore it is a lightweight object and can be created more frequently.
+For example, in web applications, a common (and recommended) pattern is to create a session per request.

 ```java
 public void create(Patient patient) {